baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>6.
 Modify incoming security rules for the Linux VM</b>

-Go back to Azure and search for network security groups via the search bar.
-Open the network security group for the linux virtual machine.
-Select inbound rules and create a new rule.
-This rule should be to deny inbound ICMP traffic.
-Select ICMP, Select Deny, Set the priority to 200, and press Add.
+Return to Azure and utilize the search bar to locate "network security groups."
+Access the network security group associated with the Linux virtual machine.
+Then, proceed to the "Inbound rules" section and generate a new rule.
+This rule should be configured to reject inbound ICMP traffic.
+Choose ICMP, select "Deny," set the priority to 200, and click "Add."
 </p>

 <p>